OfficialCodinary/telegraf-docs/guide/003-context-and-middleware.md

-## Context in Telegraf
+# Context and Middlewares in Telegraf
+---
+## Context
 ### Overview
 In Telegraf, the `Context` represents the contextual information and utilities available to your bot when handling incoming updates from Telegram.
-It encapsulates essential data related to the current update, such as the message, user information, and various methods for interacting with the Telegram Bot API.
+It has the essential data related to the current update, such as the message, user information, and various methods for interacting with the Telegram Bot API.

 ### Properties
 The `Context` object typically contains the following key properties:

 - `update`: This property holds the raw Telegram update received from the user.
-- `telegram`: An instance of the `Telegraf` instance, enabling interaction with the Telegram Bot API using methods like `sendMessage`, `editMessageText`, etc.
+- `telegram`: An instance of the `Telegraf` instance, enabling interaction with the Telegram Bot Api Directly (Raw).
 - `message`: Represents the incoming message (if applicable) and contains information such as text, sender information, chat ID, etc.
 - `from`: Details about the sender of the message.
 - `chat`: Information about the chat where the message originated.